 - Residential 100%

 - Rural Residential 86%

-- Vacant 130%
+- Vacant 195%

-- Commercial 143%
+- Commercial 166%

-- Farm land 59%
+- Farmland 61%

 Council also levies a municipal charge.
 The municipal charge is a minimum rate per property and declared for the purpose of covering some of the administrative costs of Council.
 In applying the municipal charge, Council ensures that each ratable property in the municipality makes a contribution.